 - Gas smokers.
 These are usually built like cabinets and use natural gas or propane as their heat source.

 - Charcoal smokers.
 You’re typically going to want to babysit the meat a bit more than you would with electric or gas smokers.
 The heart source is charcoal here, which additional smoke usually coming from wood chips that sit above the coals.

 - Offset smokers.
-As described above, offset smokers feature a firebox separate to the main smoking chamber, and it’s all about how efficiently the smoke flows between the two.
+As described above, offset smokers feature a firebox separate from the main smoking chamber, and it’s all about how efficiently the smoke flows between the two.
 An offset tends to be fairly labour-intensive, making smoking meat more of an art form than a science.
 Still, you’ll get incredible results once you master the process.

 - Pellet smokers.
-These are typically the most popular type of smokers in 2021.
+These are typically the most popular type of smokers in 2024.
 Compressed sawdust is the heat source, ignited by a heating rod and managed by fans and grills that run on electricity.
-Modern pellet smokers use start-of-the-art technology to manage the process, which usually means a more hands-off approach to cooking which saves you time and avoids you having to babysit your food more than you’d want to.
+Modern pellet smokers use start-of-the-art technology to manage the process, which usually means a more hands-off approach to cooking which saves you time and avoids you from having to babysit your food more than you’d want to.

 - Electric smokers.
 If you want something easy to use, go for an electric smoker.
 There’s no natural fuel here, an electric smoker uses a heating element to ignite wood chips and create smoke.

 The Best BBQ Smokers You Can Buy – Frequently Asked Questions